-Guitarist Robert O’Connor Miller is a passionate performer, chamber musician, and educator whose performances have been described as "intense, emotional and graceful" by the Rochester City Newspaper.
+Guitarist Robert O’Connor Miller is a passionate performer, chamber musician, guitar teacher, and educator whose performances have been described as "intense, emotional and graceful" by the Rochester City Newspaper.

 Robert has performed throughout the United States, Europe and Asia.
-Recent concerts have taken him to concert halls and guitar festivals in Thailand, Malaysia and Indonesia (with a planned return in the summer of 2016), and to concerts series and universities throughout California.
+Recent concerts have taken him to concert halls and guitar festivals in Thailand, Malaysia, and Indonesia and to concerts series and universities throughout California.
 Often at these engagements aside from performing, he is also giving masterclasses and judging competitions.

-Since 2010 he has also been very active throughout the United States and Asia with his classical guitar duo, DuoSF.
-In a review of their debut CD titled “Corta Jaca”, Classical Guitar Magazine recently wrote, “effortlessly played”, and “this interpretation is one of the very best I have heard…an outstanding recording of some lovely music in superb performances beautifully captured.
+Since 2010, Robert has been very active throughout the United States and Asia with his classical guitar duo, DuoSF.
+In a review of their debut CD titled “Corta Jaca,” Classical Guitar Magazine recently wrote, “effortlessly played”, and “this interpretation is one of the very best I have heard…an outstanding recording of some lovely music in superb performances beautifully captured.
 One to hunt for!”